narcs/steelconnect-dialogflow/README.md

   + I.e. Uplink actions are grouped together, site actions are grouped together

 # Setting Up Testing
 **_DISCLAIMER 1:_**  These test cases will be interacting with dynamic information and hence may fail.
-For the purposes of testing, **please do not delete the Headquarters HQ site and Mothership site**, as we want to minimise the likelihood of a test failing
+For the purposes of testing, **please do not delete the HQ site and Mothership site**, as we want to minimise the likelihood of a test failing

 **_DISCLAIMER 2:_**  These test cases will take some time (it can take up to 15 seconds per test) due to it communicating with DialogFlow and the SteelConnect systems.